adamfowleruk/mljs/planning.md

  - DONE BUG: OpenLayers polygon/circle selection no longer removing markers when executing more restrictive search
  - DONE BUG: Search sort widget showing [Object: object] instead of name in drop down
  - DONE BUG: Widgets: Search results.
 Plain text parsing error.
+ - IN PROGRESS Widgets: Data Explorer improvements
   - DONE: Widgets: Data explorer widget shows "Loading..." when attempting to draw a link to an entity that already exists in the visible graph.
 Should just draw an arrow.
   - ?
 Widgets: Data explorer widget: Need to ensure arrows are drawn behind boxes z-order
   - ?
 Widgets: Data explorer widget: Need to set end points for existing boxes to edge most in line with startpoint to centre of box, but finishing outside the box
   - DONE BUG: Widgets: Data explorer widget shows extra two boxes when drawing Wendy (Doesn't remove original link boxes when redrawing?)
   - ?
 Widgets: Give the data explorer the same document title heuristics as the search results widget.
 (E.g. XHTML title element value)
   - Widgets: Add a view document link to the data explorer when rendering a document node (Links to different app URL)
  - Core: searchcontext - support qtext for combined query when searchbar is contributing information to a structured query (rather than a term query as now)
+  - How to handle this on V6 only systems? - Detect and fall back to term query
  - DONE Widgets: Tag cloud - add hover over text to include frequency of result
  - IN PROGRESS Widgets: Workplace - Removes any code anyone needs to write to use MLJS widgets
   - IN PROGRESS Main edit page framework